Joey Meneses Player Props: Nationals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in the league.

-- The Mariners have the seventh-ranked team ERA across all MLB pitching staffs (3.82).
+- The Mariners' 3.82 team ERA ranks ninth among all league pitching staffs.

-- The Mariners give up the fourth-fewest home runs in baseball (78 total, one per game).
+- Mariners pitchers combine to allow 79 home runs (one per game), the fifth-fewest in baseball.

-- Woo (1-1) takes the mound for the Mariners in his fifth start of the season.
-He has a 5.09 ERA in 17 2/3 innings pitched, with 25 strikeouts.
+- Gilbert (5-4) gets the starting nod for the Mariners in his 16th start of the season.
+He has a 4.07 ERA in 86 1/3 innings pitched, with 89 strikeouts.

-- The right-hander's last time out came on Thursday against the New York Yankees, when he went 5 1/3 scoreless innings while giving up two hits.
+- The right-hander's most recent appearance came on Friday against the Baltimore Orioles, when he went seven innings, surrendering one earned run while giving up two hits.

-- The 23-year-old has put up an ERA of 5.09, with 12.7 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.